isomerpages/mas-moneysense/pages/Understanding Unit Trusts.md

 and which fund to buy, please speak to a financial adviser representative.</p>
 <p>However, if you do not need financial advice, you may consider buying
-the fund through other channels that may cost less, such as platforms offered by banks or online fund platforms.What are the fees and charges you will incur?</p>
+the fund through other channels that may cost less, such as platforms offered by banks or online fund platforms.
+What are the fees and charges you will incur?</p>
 <p><strong>Find out what you will be charged, when and why.
 You can ask some of the following questions:</strong>
 </p>